Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 #### Power management

-[RTE](https://3mdeb.com/open-source-hardware/#rte) is able to control the power of the board with the `rte_ctrl` command line application, or with the web GUI ([RteCtrl](https://github.com/3mdeb/RteCtrl)) available at RTE's IP address port 8000.
+[RTE](https://3mdeb.com/open-source-hardware/#rte) can control the power of the board with the `rte_ctrl` command-line application, or with the web GUI ([RteCtrl](https://github.com/3mdeb/RteCtrl)) available at RTE's IP address port 8000.
 Possible commands are: